 Peter Tillotson (Architect), Hands of the Cause: Abu’l-Qásim Faizi, Amatu'l-Bahá Rúhíyyih Khánum

 Photo © ObeisanceBaha

 Historical method comprises the techniques and guidelines uses as primary sources and other evidence to research and then to write to form accounts of the past.
-Information evaluation is the process of evaluating the qualities of an information source, such as its validity, reliability and relevance to the subject under investigation, and used to ensure the integrity of information provided.
+Information evaluation is the process of evaluating the qualities of an information source, such as its validity, reliability, and relevance to the subject under investigation.
+View 'Instructions'.

 Hidden Words of Bahá’u’lláh